They Who Feed on Shadows - Episode 6

 From this distance, I can make out the phrase, “You’re an idiot!”

 She starts the BMW and jerks her thumb backwards.
 The trunk pops open.
-The man inside the chicken visibly deflates, and only now does he remove the head of his costume.
+The man visibly deflates, and only now does he remove the head of his costume.
 The chicken head is huge.
 He tries to hold it under one arm and almost drops it.
-His human hair is slicked back and black.
+His hair is slicked back and black.
 I wonder if everything in his life is always this disproportionate.
 His glasses are thin-framed and hip.
-His skin is clean-shaven, gleaming pale in the sun, and I imagine that he smells like German cologne as I wait for him to detach his human head and put it in the trunk also.
+His skin is clean-shaven, gleaming pale in the sun, and I imagine he smells like German cologne as I wait for him to detach his human head and put it in the trunk also.

-I should pause in this moment to say, “Huh…”
+I should pause and say, “Huh…”

 But I don’t.